osa-ora/springboot-keycloak-sample/README.md

 # Spring Boot 3 and Red Hat Build of Keycloak

 ## Purpose
-A sample java SpringBoot code to demonstrate a Spring Boot 3 integration with Keycloak 22.
-It utilize Keycloak login page, and fetch a user's attribute based on Keycloak user profile.
+A sample java SpringBoot code to demonstrate a Spring Boot 3 integration with Red Hat Build of Keycloak version 24.0.4 and it utilizes Keycloak login page, and fetch a user's attribute based on Keycloak user profile.
-This code is modified from the original code: https://github.com/edwin/spring-3-keycloak
+This code is modified version from this repo: https://github.com/edwin/spring-3-keycloak

-## Version
+## Demo Configurations:
 - Spring Boot 3.0.4
 - Keycloak 24.0.4
 - OpenJDK 17+